Northern Chinese Famine of 1876–1879: Relief efforts

 Shanxi was the most seriously affected province in the famine, with an estimated 5.5 million dead out of a total population of 15 million people.
 Remote and inaccessible rural districts suffered most.

 To combat the famine, an international network was established to solicit donations, most of which came from England and foreign businesses in China.
 These efforts brought in 204,000 silver taels, the equivalent of $7–10 million in 2012 silver prices.
 The Roman Catholics raised at least 125,000 taels (about $5 million) and their greater physical presence in the famine area permitted them to work effectively at the local level.

 More than 40 Roman Catholic and 31 Protestant missionaries administered the relief efforts in the field, which helped about 3.4 million people in Shanxi alone.
 The Protestants included Arthur Henderson Smith and William Scott Ament, who would later achieve prominence.
 Three Protestant missionaries died of disease, probably typhus, which was rampant in the famine area.

-The Qing government, Chinese philanthropists, and businessmen also responded to the famine, raising funds with an illustrated pamphlet titled "Pictures to Draw Tears from Iron".
 There was rivalry between the foreign and Chinese relief efforts.
 The Chinese feared the missionaries would use their famine work to spread Christianity and to adopt and Christianize orphaned children.
 They raised large sums of money to establish orphanages and to redeem women and children who had been sold into slavery.
 While most foreign relief emphasized Shanxi, the private Chinese effort was mostly in Henan, whose people they believed to be fiercely anti-foreign, and Shandong.